-At wavelengths of $850 \,\mu m$, the emission is optically thin as shown by the graybody-fitting at the submm/FIR spectral energy distribution (SED); see Fig. 3 in Alton et al. (1998).
-Their SED analysis clearly favors a frequency index of grain emissivity, β , of 2 rather than 1.5, suggesting that grains' properties are ISM-like, i.e., not evolved like those seen in protoplanetary disks.
-These results were later confirmed by multi-wavelength imaging studies adding Spitzer, WISE, and Herschel data (Whaley et al. 2009; Hughes et al. 2014).
-The grain emissivity, its frequency index, and the dust temperature are similar to those measured in $\gtrsim 10 \, \text{pc-scale}$ galactic molecular clouds where submm polarization imaging were performed (Matthews et al. 2009; Ward-Thompson et al. 2017).
+At wavelengths of 850 $\mu$ m, the emission is optically thin as shown by the graybody-fitting at the submm/FIR spectral energy distribution (SED); see Fig. 3 in Alton et al. (1998).
+Their SED analysis clearly favours a frequency index of grain emissivity, $\beta$ , of 2 rather than 1.5, suggesting that grains' properties are ISM-like, i.e. not evolved like those seen in protoplanetary discs.
+These results were later confirmed by multiwavelength imaging studies adding Spitzer, WISE, and Herschel data (Whaley et al. 2009; Hughes et al. 2014).
+The grain emissivity, its frequency index, and the dust temperature are similar to those measured in $\gtrsim 10$ pc-scale galactic molecular clouds where submm polarization imaging was performed (Matthews et al. 2009; Ward-Thompson et al. 2017).
 However, caution must be exercised because polarization properties of grains on galaxy scales are poorly known.
-Nevertheless, given the highly-enhanced sensitivity of the current instrument, SCUBA-2 plus the POL-2 polarimeter system of $\sim 4 \,\mathrm{mJy\,beam^{-1}}$ in polarization intensity for a typical observation, we do believe that $850\,\mu\mathrm{m}$ polarimetric observations toward NGC 891 could help to assess signs of handedness.
+Nevertheless, given the highly enhanced sensitivity of the current instrument, SCUBA-2 plus the POL-2 polarimeter system of $\sim$ 4 mJy beam-1 in polarization intensity for a typical observation, we do believe that 850- $\mu$ m polarimetric observations towards NGC 891 could help to assess signs of handedness.
 As of today, no polarization data in FIR or submm are yet available for NGC 891.
-However, intensity maps of NGC 891 at $850\,\mu\text{m}$ show two "blobs" or "knots" at a distance of about 4-5 kpc from the center (Haas et al. 2002; Whaley et al. 2009).
-This could also be suggestive of a ring-like magnetic field, similarly to what is seen in Fig. 5.
+However, intensity maps of NGC 891 at 850 $\mu$ m show two 'blobs' or 'knots' at a distance of about 4-5 kpc from the centre (Haas, Klaas & Bianchi 2002; Whaley et al. 2009).
+This could also be suggestive of a ringlike magnetic field, similarly to what is seen in Fig. 5.
 This would be analogous to the ring-like magnetic field of M 31 (Beck et al. 2020).
-Interestingly, the ring-like concentration cannot easily be explained with kinematic theory (Ruzmaikin et al. 1988), unless one invokes a similar variation of the gas density and thereby of $b{\rm eq}$ (Beck et al. 1996).
-Such details have been ignored in our present modeling.
+Interestingly, the ring-like concentration cannot easily be explained with kinematic theory (Ruzmaikin, Sokoloff & Shukurov 1988), unless one invokes a similar variation of the gas density and thereby of $b{eq}$ (Beck et al. 1996).
+Such details have been ignored in our present modelling.

 A potential shortcoming of the present calculations is that our predictions are based solely on mean-field dynamos.
 This means that we only take the large-scale component of the magnetic field into account.
 In reality, there is also a small-scale component whose helicity is expected to have the opposite sign (Blackman & Brandenburg 2003).
-How this affects the detection prospects of systematic E and Bpolarizations is currently unknown and should be a target of future investigations.
+How this affects the detection prospects of systematic E and B polarizations is currently unknown and should be a target of future investigations.
 The typical scale of fluctuations would not exceed 100 pc (Beck et al. 1996), which is well below the resolution scale of the James Clerk Maxwell Telescope.
 It is therefore possible that our present results may already give a good hint at what can be observed in the near future.
-Higher resolution observations would be of great interest for testing the idea of a magnetic helicity reversal at smaller length scales.
-In the meantime, however, it would be worthwhile to explore this regime of smaller length scales with detailed turbulence simulations without adopting mean-field theory.
+Higher resolution observations would be of great interest for testing the idea of a magnetic helicity reversal at smaller length-scales.
+In the meantime, however, it would be worthwhile to explore this regime of smaller length-scales with detailed turbulence simulations without adopting mean-field theory.

-Another opportunity for improvements is given by our increased knowledge of the rotation curves of NGC 891 (Fraternali et al. 2011).
-In particular, it is now known that the rotation in the halo of NGC 891 is slower than that in the galactic disc (Oosterloo et al. 2007).
+Another opportunity for improvements is given by our increased knowledge of the rotation curves of NGC 891 (Fraternali, Sancisi & Kamphuis 2011).
+In particular, it is now known that the rotation in the halo of NGC 891 is slower than that in the galactic disc (Oosterloo,

+Fraternali & Sancisi 2007).
 This implies the presence of vertical shear that could modify the vertical helicity profile of the galaxy.